fortinet-fortisoar/solution-pack-brute-force-attack-response/docs/BruteForceAttackResponseDoc.md

 The investigation playbooks follow the following pattern:

-1. Manual trigger of the playbook starts the investigation on 'Brute Force Attempt' alert for source 'syslog' and looks for any malicious IOC (Indicator of Compromise) related to the alert.
+1. Manual trigger of the playbook starts the investigation on **Brute Force Attempt** alert for source `syslog` and looks for any malicious IOC (Indicator of Compromise) related to the alert.

     ![Manual Execution Trigger](res/BFAR-manual-execution-trigger.png)